-The City has made commitments of HOME funds for a number of projects in development, including Knox Residences I and II (adaptive reuse, development of 96 affordable rental units); Gemini Townhomes (development of 40 affordable units for homeownership); and the Old Hill Neighborhood Infill Project (development of 10 units for affordable homeownership).
+The City has made commitments of HOME funds for a number of projects in development, including Gemini Townhomes (development of 40 affordable units for homeownership); and the Old Hill Neighborhood Infill Project (development of 10 units for affordable homeownership).
 These projects leverage significant state and LIHTC funding.
-The City has committed HOME-ARP funds to three projects which will create permanent supportive housing units: Chestnut Park II (20 units); 775 Worthington St (40 units); and the Kavenaugh Building (8 units).
+The City has committed HOME-ARP funds to three projects which will create permanent supportive housing units: Chestnut Park II (20 units); 775 Worthington St (36 units); and the Kavenagh Building (30 units).